blog76/outstatic_blogs/outstatic/content/ai-tools/create-a-disney-pixar-dog-style-animation-for-free.md

 ### **Step 1: Visit Pika Labs**

-To get started with animation generating, go to the Pika Labs website and click the "join beta" button.
+To get started with animation generating, go to the Pika Labs website and click the “join beta” button.

 **![](/images/pika-labs-ai-QyNT.png)**

 ### **Step 2: Start Generating**

 Pika Labs includes a number of generating rooms where you may make films.
-Begin by entering "award SL" and then choosing "anime."
+Begin by entering “award SL” and then choosing “anime.”
 Use the prior tool to upload the image you made.

 ### **Step 3: Write a Prompt**

-Create a question that characterises the video's theme, scenario, and style.
+Create a question that characterizes the video's theme, scenario, and style.
 Because Pika Labs may make movies up to 3 seconds long, be specific when describing movement in the environment.

 ![](/images/pika-labs-ai-upload-photo-1-UwMj.png)